Hugo Girard

 Hugo Girard (born December 20, 1971) is a Canadian former strongman.
 He is a Strongman Super Series world Champion, a four-time World Muscle Power champion and a six-time Canada's Strongest Man.
-With 15 international competition wins, he's the eighth most decorated strongman in history.
+With 15 international competition wins, he's the tenth most decorated strongman in history.

 Strength career

 Prior to his career as a strongman competitor, Girard worked as a bouncer in a popular Quebec City nightclub on weekends while attending community college.
 In the early 1990s, he went to Los Angeles in order to either pursue a career as a professional bodybuilder or as an actor.
 After a few months, Girard came back to the province of Quebec where he was later hired as a police officer for the city of Gatineau.

 Girard focused on Strongman competition, and became a 6-time consecutive finalist in the World's Strongest Man competition from 1998-2004.
 Girard's highest placing was 4th place at the 1999 World's Strongest Man contest.

 In 2002 Girard reached the high point of his career to date, winning the 2002 Strongman Super Series overall title.
 Girard has also won the World Muscle Power Championships 4 times, in 1999, 2001, 2003, and 2004.

 Girard dominated strongman competition in Canada for several years.
 He was the Canada's Strongest Man champion from 1999 to 2004.
 He was also the North America's Strongest Man champion in 2001 and 2002.

 Beginning in 2004, injuries began to plague his career including back to back injuries to his achilles tendon in 2005, the first of which took place at the 2005 Arnold Strongman Classic forcing him to retire from the contest.
 These injuries required a long period of rehabilitation, and nearly a year and a half to fully recover.
 At one point Girard was in a cast up to his waist.
 Girard's comeback took place at the 2006 Mohegan Sun Super Series event.
 After winning the first event, he tore his patellar tendon in the second event, the Conan's Wheel and was forced to retire from the contest.
 He attempted to compete in the North America's Strongest Man Competition in 2007, but withdrew due to injury.
 Girard was able to bounce back in 2008, winning Quebec's Strongest Man.
 This win qualified Girard for the 2008 Canada's Strongest Man contest.
 Girard was leading the contest after the first day, but suffered yet another injury on the second day of competition and tearfully announced his retirement from strongman competition.